-Obamacare has a section called the nondiscriminatory rule or Section 1557.
-It applies to any health program or activity, any part of which receives HHS funding, such as hospitals that accept Medicare or doctors who receive Medicaid payments; the Health Insurance Marketplaces and issuers that participate in those Marketplaces; and any health program that HHS itself administers (Medicare Part B is excluded).
+Obamacare has a section called the Non-Discriminatory Rule or Section 1557.
+Section 1557 applies to any health program or activity, any part of which receives HHS funding, such as hospitals that accept Medicare or doctors who receive Medicaid payments; the Health Insurance Marketplaces and issuers that participate in those Marketplaces; and any health program that HHS itself administers (Medicare Part B is excluded).

 In Section 1557 it states that covered entities must give “primary consideration” to an individual’s choice of aid or service.

 The Office of Civil Rights confirmed that all covered entities will be held to the higher standards established under Title II of the ADA, which requires covered entities to give primary consideration to the choice of an aid or service requested by the individual with a disability.